nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 1. For `viewer protocol policy` I personally `redirect HTTP to HTTPS`
 1. For `allowed HTTP methods` do `GET, HEAD, OPTIONS`
 1. I change the `default TTL` to 0 because I want people to see my updates right away
-1. In `price class` I only use US, Canada, and Europe because they are technically the cheapest, but to be honest you wouldn't notice the extra pennies if you chose the best performance option, and you'll probably be in the free tier anyway
+1. In `price class` I only use US, Canada, and Europe, really any option is fine
 1. For `alternate domain names (CNAMEs)` you'll want any address you think you'll use.
 I put down `nimaeskandary.com`, `www.nimaeskandary.com`, and `blog.nimaeskandary.com`
-1. Choose the Custom SSL/TLS cert we made
+1. Choose the Custom SSL/TLS cert we made earlier
 1. And that's it, it should take about 15 minutes for it to spin up once you click the finish button

 ## Creating your DNS records